 (Formerly MATH-125) (Courses must be taken sequentially) Topics of calculus are presented geometrically, numerically, and algebraically.
 Emphasis is on problemsolving and understanding concepts.
 There is an emphasis on writing to learn.
 Students should expect to read and write extensively.
 Computers and graphing calculators are used as tools to assist the student in learning to think mathematically.
 MATH&-152 includes topics from applications of integration, differentiation and methods of integration including improper integrals.
 Graphing calculator required.

-Prerequisite: MATH&-151 with a 'C-' or higher or CL2 MATH placement and instructor permission; READ-095 with a 'C' or higher or assessment above READ-095.
+Prerequisite: MATH&-151 with a "C-" or better or CL2 MATH placement and instructor permission; READ-095 with a "C" or better or assessment above READ-095.